- * [Seroe

 visitor Natalie Holloway made the lighthouse familiar to Americans; Mark Richards has a photo of one of the search parties near the lighthouse.

 the island.
 Accessible by paved road.
-Site open, tower closed.
+Site open, tower open to tours daily (entry fee).

 Willem III Tower, Oranjestad, 2010